 It should be noted that "Uniqueness" is only about the meaning of the string - since the evaluation takes place to resolve contention there will obviously be other applications, community-based and/or standard, with identical or confusingly similar strings in the contention set to resolve, so the string will clearly not be "unique" in the sense of "alone."

 Criterion #3: Registration Policies (0-4 points)

 A maximum of 4 points is possible on the Registration Policies criterion:

 A. Eligibility (1)

+1 0

+restricted to unrestricted

-Eligibility Largely restricted to community approach to members.
+community approach to

+members. eligibility.

 B. Name selection (1)